Medicinal plants for irritable bowel

-Cure for the irritable colon
+Herb remedies for irritable colon

-NATURAL TREATMENT FOR THE IRRITABLE COLON
+NATURAL TREATMENT FOR IRRITABLE COLON

 The herbal medicine in irritable bowel syndrome involves the use of a series of preparations made with plants with the following aims:

-- Plans to reduce pain.
+Plants to reduce pain.

-- Plans to prevent the spasms.
+Plants to prevent the spasms.

-- Plants for anxiety or stress.
+Plants for anxiety or stress.

-- Plans for diarrhea.
+Plants for diarrhea.

-- Plans for constipation.
+- Plants for constipation.

 The main plants for the irritable bowel syndrome include the following: